kathcas/Grade-Calculator/README.md

 # Grade-Calculator
+AS OF RIGHT NOW THE CODE DOESN"T WORK PROPERLY
 This code calculates your grade for a course, but it also calculates what you'd need to get on the final to achieve a certain mark.
 KEEP IN MIND THAT MOST COURSES REQUIRE YOU TO PASS A FINAL WITH 50%